 If you have any comments, complaints or suggestions for

 improvements, we would love to hear from you.
 You can download and

 your say leaflet' and return it to us for free.

 Household waste permits

-want to use a van, ‘trade type vehicle’ and/or trailer which is
+If you want to use a van, trade type vehicle and/or a trailer

 nominated council information point (we cannot email permits)

 We aim to process requests for permits and dispatch them within